 When a doctor uses the term Parkinsonism, they’re describing a group of conditions that can cause Parkinson-like movement symptoms.
 It’s a broad category, not a single diagnosis.
 Health care providers often use the term when someone has overlapping motor symptoms such as slowness, stiffness, tremor, and balance changes, even before the exact cause is confirmed.

-Parkinsonism is a starting point, not the finish line, it helps doctors narrow down what’s causing the symptoms.
+Parkinsonism is a starting point, not the finish line.
+It helps doctors narrow down what’s causing the symptoms.

-Parkinsonism describes what doctors see — a group of movement symptoms such as slowness, stiffness, tremor, or changes in balance.
+Parkinsonism describes what doctors see, a group of movement symptoms such as slowness, stiffness, tremor, or changes in balance.
 It’s a way of naming the pattern of symptoms without yet explaining why they’re happening.

 Parkinson’s Disease explains why those symptoms are happening.
 It’s a specific medical diagnosis caused by the gradual loss of Dopamine-producing cells in the brain, which affects how the brain and body communicate over time.

-About 1 in 10 people with Parkinson’s are diagnosed before age 50 (often called young-onset Parkinson’s).
+About 1 in 10 people with Parkinson’s are diagnosed before age 50

 Parkinson’s Under 50

-Impact Millions
+Impacts Millions

 Fast Growing